5๏ธโƒฃMultivariable Calculus

 Paraboloids and Quadratic Surfaces

-• For f(x,y)=x2+y2f(x, y) = x^2 + y^2, level curves are concentric circles centered at the origin—setting x2+y2=kx^2 + y^2 = k gives circles of radius k\sqrt{k}
+• For f(x,y)=x2+y2f(x, y) = x^2 + y^2, level curves are concentric circles centered at the origin.
+Setting x2+y2=kx^2 + y^2 = k gives circles of radius k\sqrt{k} (only for kโ‰ฅ0k \geq 0).
+The circles get closer together as you move outward, reflecting the increasing steepness of the paraboloid.

-• Elliptic paraboloids like f(x,y)=ax2+by2f(x, y) = ax^2 + by^2 produce ellipses as level curves, with axis lengths determined by aa and bb
+• Elliptic paraboloids like f(x,y)=ax2+by2f(x, y) = ax^2 + by^2 produce ellipses as level curves, with axis lengths determined by aa and bb.
+When aโ‰ ba \neq b, the surface is steeper in one direction than the other.

-Spheres and Other Surfaces
+Other Standard Surfaces

-• Recognizing these standard patterns helps you quickly sketch level curves for modified versions, like f(x,y)=(x1)2+(y+2)2f(x, y) = (x-1)^2 + (y+2)^2 producing circles centered at (1,2)(1, -2)
+• Recognizing these standard patterns helps you quickly sketch level curves for shifted or scaled versions.
+For instance, f(x,y)=(xโˆ’1)2+(y+2)2f(x, y) = (x-1)^2 + (y+2)^2 produces circles centered at (1,โˆ’2)(1, -2) instead of the origin.

 Applications: Optimization and Equations

-Level curves aren't just visualization tools—they're essential for solving optimization problems and working with implicit relationships.
+Level curves aren't just visualization tools.
+They're essential for solving optimization problems and working with implicit relationships.

 Level Curves in Optimization

-• At optimal points, the level curve is tangent to the constraint, meaning their gradients are parallel (f=λg\nabla f = \lambda \nabla g)
+• At the optimal point, the level curve is tangent to the constraint, meaning their gradients are parallel: โˆ‡f=ฮปโˆ‡g\nabla f = \lambda \nabla g.
+If the gradients weren't parallel, you could slide along the constraint and reach a higher (or lower) level curve.

 Finding and Working with Level Curve Equations